saisanthoshpentakota/wdid/README.md

 For when you forget what you did 5 minutes ago.

 A terminal UI tool that helps you remember what you actually worked on.
-It fetches your git commits and Jira tickets to give you a quick summary of your work — perfect for standups, timesheets, or just proving to yourself that you were productive.
+It fetches your git commits and Jira tickets to give you a quick summary of your work — perfect for standups, timesheets, seflreviews.

 ## Features